bbil/nfl-rushing/README.md

     2. `docker-compose exec web bash` -- connect to the container running the Django application
     3. `python manage.py migrate` -- run migration command
     4. `exit` -- exit the container
-5. navigate to `localhost:80/nfl-rushing`
+5. navigate to `localhost:80/nfl-rushing`, to use the original solution I created.
+Which uses regular Django views and the Django template system.
+Continue to the front end section to run the independent react application.

-#### Front end
+#### React Front end
 The front end is a React application, created with Create React App (using the TypeScript template).
+This uses a REST api that the Django server exposes.

-Core libraries: Redux, React-Redux, Redux-Thunk, Typesafe Actions
+Core libraries: Redux, React-Redux, Redux-Thunk, Typesafe Actions, Axios
 ##### Required tools
 Yarn